Saturday, June 30, 2007

 Sunday, June 10, 2007

-Ali was hostess to a visit from her Grandpa Jim and Aunt Camille from Florida.
-It's been a few weeks since Grandpa Jim has been able to visit.
+Ali was hostess to a visit from her Grandpa and Auntie from Florida.
+It's been a few weeks since Grandpa has been able to visit.
 He notices incredible improvement in Ali since the last time he was here in San Francisco.
-Aunt Camille arrived with an armload of gifts from Ecuador for little Ali.
-She fell asleep comfortably in Aunt Camille's arms while she rocked and hummed to little Ali.
+Auntie arrived with an armload of gifts for little Ali.
+She fell asleep comfortably in Auntie's arms while she rocked and hummed to little Ali.